Skip to main content

 Theory and Implementation of Novel Numerical Methods for Multiphysics Interface Problems

 Najwa Alshehri, Ph.D.
-Student, Applied Mathematics and Computational Sciences
+Student, Applied Mathematics and Computational Science

 Jul 8, 15:00 - 17:00